-De Blasio to reopen NYC schools, saying he heard parents 'loud and clear'
+De Blasio to reopen NYC schools, says he heard parents 'loud and clear'

 Reversal comes less than two weeks after mayor said schools were shutting down